flux-framework/rfc/spec_21.rst

 "virtual states" as shorthand for the union of two or more actual job states:

 PENDING
-  The job is in DEPEND or SCHED states.
+  The job is in DEPEND, PRIORITY, or SCHED states.

 RUNNING
   The job is in RUN or CLEANUP states.

 ACTIVE
-  The job is in DEPEND, SCHED, RUN, or CLEANUP states.
+  The job is in DEPEND, PRIORITY, SCHED, RUN, or CLEANUP states.

 Exceptions